Founder Manager of Coko

 I’ve helped many organisations and companies transform the way they produce and publish knowledge.
-These include Cisco, Safari Books, World Bank, eLife, Collabra Psychology Journal, Wormbase, ArXiv, Hindawi, Auckland University of Technology, eLife, Organisation for Human Brain Mapping, Transparency International, University of California Press, Californian Digital Library, GIZ, USAid, UNECA, Public Library of Science, F5, OpenStack, Open Oil, Free Software Foundation, Google Summer of Code, and the United Nations Development Project… amongst others.
+These include NCBI, HHMI, Caltech, Novel Coronavirus Research Compendium, Cisco, Safari Books, World Bank, eLife, Collabra Psychology Journal, Wormbase, ArXiv, Hindawi, Punctum Books, Atla, Auckland University of Technology, Organisation for Human Brain Mapping, Transparency International, University of California Press, Californian Digital Library, GIZ, USAid, UNECA, Public Library of Science, F5, OpenStack, Open Oil, Free Software Foundation, Google Summer of Code, the United Nations Development Project… amongst others.

 Some questions you might find yourself asking about me…

 I’ve always been involved in publishing in some form or other, just not in the world of traditional book and academic journal publishing until more recently.
 I started out in independent radio in New Zealand and meandered into art, enjoying the freedom of experimentation it allowed me.
 Then I found open source, built a lot of tech projects and just when everyone was all about the browser, I started talking about books.
 Browser-based books but also just, books.

 What makes me an innovator?

 People call me an innovator but I prefer “the find-a-better-way guy” because that’s how I see myself; as an active mind thinking about things in ways that you normally wouldn’t.
 It all started when I worked in radio in New Zealand and the independent radio station I managed considered itself as innovative.
 But, while this was once true, when I came to work with them they no longer pushed themselves to try new things.
 In that moment I realized being different from everyone else is not the same as being innovative.
 For me being an innovator is a way of seeing and interacting with the world and an approach to problem-solving.
 It’s about making a constant effort to find a better way.